Purchasing Power of British Pounds

 Enter data as a number without a £ sign or commas.

 To determine the value of an amount of money in a particular ("original") year compared to another ("desired") year, enter the values in the appropriate places below.
-For example, you may want to know: How much money would you need in the year 2000, to have the same "purchasing power" as £1 5s 3d in year 1900.
-If you entered these values in the correct places, you will find that the answers are £81.20 and £307.00.
+For example, you may want to know: How much money would you need in the year 2000, to have the same "purchasing power" as £1 5s 3d in the year 1900.
+If you entered these values in the correct places, you will find that the "simple purchasing power" answer is £81.19.

 Citation

-Lawrence H. Officer and Samuel H. Williamson, "Purchasing Power of British Pounds from 1245 to Present," MeasuringWorth, .
+"Purchasing Power of British Pounds from 1270 to Present," MeasuringWorth, .

 URL: www.measuringworth.com/ppoweruk/

-Please let us know if and how this discussion has assisted you in using our calculators.
+Please let us know if and how this discussion has assisted you in using our comparators.